When Prithvi spooked Pakistan to tread the path of nuclear proliferation

 Prithvi was the first missile to be developed under the program.
 Developed as a battlefield missile, Prithvi could carry a nuclear warhead in its role as a tactical nuclear weapon.
 At that time, Pakistan did not have a missile to match Prithvi's striking capabilities so they approached North Korea for Nodong missiles.
 In exchange, North Korea demanded centrifuge technology from Pakistan.
 A deal was struck and North Korea and Pakistan began to share missile expertise in 1992.

-North Korea, Pakistan and the AQ Khan network:
+North Korea, Pakistan and the A Q Khan network:

 North Korea and Pakistan began to share missile expertise in 1992.
 In 1993, December, former Pakistan PM Benazir Bhutto initiated a deal with North Korea for Nodong missiles.
 Pakistan, at that time, was also worried about India's rapid advances in missile technology.